Grapefruit and Medicines: A Possible Deadly Mix?

 If you discover that you are at risk for an interaction with a drug you currently take, call your healthcare provider to determine the best course of action.

-Alternatively, you may need to avoid grapefruit or your healthcare provider may need to prescribe an alternate drug.
+- Alternatively, you may need to avoid grapefruit altogether or your healthcare provider may need to prescribe an alternative drug.

 - Hansten PD, Horn JR. The Top 100 Drug Interactions.
 A Guide to Patient Management.
-2013 Edition.
 H&H Publications.
 Freeland, WA.
+Accessed Sept.
+27, 2020.

 - Shimomura S, Wanwimolruk S, Chen J. Drug Interactions with Grapefruit Juice: An Evidenced-Based Overview.
 Pharmacy Times.
 Accessed Apr 27, 2022 at http://www.direct-ms.org/wp-content/uploads/2018/01/Grapefruit-juice-drug-reactions.pdf

 - Srinivas NR.
 Is pomegranate juice a potential perpetrator of clinical drug-drug interactions?
 Review of the in vitro, preclinical and clinical evidence.
 Eur J Drug Metab Pharmacokinet.
 2013 Dec;38(4):223-9.
 Accessed Oct.
 27, 2021 at DOI: 10.1007/s13318-013-0137-x

 - Komperda KE.
 Potential interaction between pomegranate juice and warfarin.
 Pharmacotherapy.
 2009 Aug;29(8):1002-6.
 Accessed Apr 27, 2022 at DOI: 10.1592/phco.29.8.1002